What Does PR Mean In Gym? – Why you NEED TO Track Them!

 Your One Rep Max or 1RM is the most notorious thing that lifters are obsessed with tracking.

+This one is super easy to figure out and track.
 Let’s say you’ve done 200 lbs on the Bench Press, and you can’t do another rep; 200 lbs would be your one rep max!
+Over time, your goal would be to improve how much you can lift for a single rep on the bench press.

+Of course, do this as safely as possible.
+Always make sure you have a spotter or set up your safeties on your power rack if you’re alone in a home gym.
 The worst-case scenario?
 Don’t use collars and turn the bar to one side, so the weights slide off, repeat on the other side, and then sit up with the empty barbell.

+Also, when testing your 1RM, realize that you’re just TESTING; it’s not a suitable way to train FOR strength.
 If all you do is work up to an all-out single each workout, that’s not enough work to get stronger.

-If that were the case, those guys that max out on the bench press with the same weight every Monday on international bench day would get stronger and stronger.
+If that were the case, those guys who max out on the bench press with the same weight every Monday on International Bench Day would get stronger and stronger.
+Unfortunately, these guys get injured and tell you years from now that the bench press is bad for your shoulders, chest, elbows, etc.

+Bottom line – work on getting stronger over time in all rep ranges to build muscle and strength.
 Testing your 1RM is for your ego, no matter how you slice it.
 If you aren’t a powerlifter, knowing that information is just going to let you know if you’re getting stronger or not.

 So instead, check out the next section to see what you should do instead!